emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 # Gain measurements

-On the short term, as promoted by the GREEN-BoF, the assessement at the device level requires datamodels augmentation (TODO add ref to IVY) to expose these configuration updates and metrics to measure the power consumption {{POWEFF}}.
+On the short term, as promoted by the GREEN-BoF, the assessement at the device level requires datamodels augmentation {{IVY-WG}} to expose these configuration updates and metrics to measure the power consumption {{POWEFF}}.

 There is room for hackathon sessions to compare asessment methods.